zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/licensing.md

 ## Evaluation Period
 - You can evaluate the library for several months before purchasing it.
 - The latest version always contains a trial that expires at the **end of the month**.
-- You can extend your trial for several months by downloading the latest version at the start of every month.
+- You can extend your trial for several months by downloading the latest version at the begining of every month.
-- If you want to use the library for personal use or educational purpose, it's possible by downloading the latest version once per month.
+- If you want to use the library for personal use or educational purpose, it's possible by downloading the latest version once a month.

 ## How can I purchase the library?
 - You can purchase the library [here](http://entityframework-extensions.net/#pro)